Battle of Chengpu

 The Battle of Chengpu took place in 632 BC between the State of Jin and the State of Chu and its allies during the Spring and Autumn period of Chinese history.
-It was the first great battle in the protracted conflict between the states of the Yellow River valley, and the states of the Yangtze River valley.
-The Jin victory confirmed the hegemony of Duke Wen and checked Chu ambitions in the north for at least a generation.
+It was the first major battle in the protracted conflict between the states of the Yellow River valley, and the states of the Yangtze River valley.
+The Jin victory confirmed the hegemony of Duke Wen and checked Chu ambitions in the north for a period.

 Background

 Following the death of Duke Huan of Qi in 643 BC, the state of Chu steadily extended its influence northward, absorbing half a dozen smaller states as its satellites.
 In 636 BC, Chong'er, a ducal prince of Jin, after nineteen years in exile traveling throughout numerous states, came to power as Duke Wen of Jin with the help of Duke Mu of Qin.
 Duke Wen assumed a position of leadership among the states and instituted numerous domestic reforms.

-In the years leading up to 632 BC, conflict between Jin and Chu became increasingly public and was characterised by frequent shifts in alliances between the various small states that lay in a narrow band of land between the two larger states.
+In the years leading up to 632 BC, conflict between Jin and Chu became increasingly public and was characterized by frequent shifts in alliances between the various small states that lay in a narrow band of land between the two larger states.

 King Cheng of Chu attacked the State of Song, the ally of Jin most accessible from the south, in the winter of 633 BCE.
-In retaliation, an expeditionary force under Duke Wen marched south in the spring of the following year and occupied the States of Wei and Cao, both satellites of Chu.
+In retaliation, an expeditionary force under Duke Wen marched south in the spring of the following year and occupied the States of Wey and Cao, both satellites of Chu.
 The two sides sought out alliances in the following months.
 The States of Shen, Xi, Chen and Cai, all immediately contiguous to Chu, sided with King Cheng, as well as the more distant State of Lu.